kayomarz/ml-select/README.md

 `bsb` helps with creating a sample project.

-    bsb -init CountrySelect -theme basic-reason
+    bsb -init . -theme basic-reason

 ### Webpack - Creating `webpack.config.js`

-After getting a taste of ReasonML, we create a Webpack configuration to load the compiled JavaScript it an HTML page.
+After getting a taste of ReasonML, we create a Webpack configuration to load the compiled output JavaScript into an HTML page.

-We use webpack to load the compiled ReasonML into HTML.

-Note: Being a newbie, I had considered using [this starter app](https://github.com/yawaramin/fullstack-reason) but things worked out fine with `bsb -make-world -w` and Webpack and hence didn't need the starter kit.
+Note: Being a newbie, I had considered using [this starter app](https://github.com/yawaramin/fullstack-reason) but things worked out fine using `bsb` and Webpack and hence didn't need the starter kit.

 We follow the [Webpack 5 guide - Getting Started](https://webpack.js.org/guides/getting-started/) to use the following